metro-smiles/CNN_Compression/README.md

 Following this, please run the Coreset compression algorithm as follows
 # compress_pytorch.py
 - Allows for further compression using Coreset-S or Coreset-K. Set the paths to the input model and the output model files, set the compression thresholds for each layer and then run
-- python compress_pytorch.py -i <path to input model> -o <path to output model> -r 0.5 0.5 0.5 0.5 0.5 0.5 0.5 0.5 -t 2
+- python compress_pytorch.py -i /path/to/input/model -o /path/to/output/model -r 0.5 0.5 0.5 0.5 0.5 0.5 0.5 0.5 -t 2

 -- The -t option reflects that which coreset compression model we want to use, 2 stands for Coreset-K, 1 stands for Coreset-S and so on.
+The -r option reflects the compression ratios at the different layers.
+The -i option is the path to the input model, the -o option is the path to the output model.

+If you find this repo useful, please cite the following paper
 ## Citation
 ```
 @inproceedings{dubey2018coreset,